 Crucial’s Products and Services

 The Crucial product line is all about memory.
-Their website includes RAM for a range of uses from basic computing to high-end gaming.
+Their website includes RAM for a range of uses, from basic computing to high-end gaming.

 This is equally true for their internal solid-state drives.
 As an added bonus, Crucial also provides accessories such as SATA data transfer cables for laptops, SSD installation kits, and more.

 Their SSDs include NVMe m.2 SSDs with up to 2TB in 4 different grades labeled P2 through P5 Plus.
-Furthermore, Crucial offers two different 2.5” SATA SSDs with capacities up to 4TB.
+Furthermore, Crucial offers two different 2.5” SATA SSDs with capacities of up to 4TB.

-One of the cool things about Crucial is they are new user friendly as in they offer a bunch of how-to guides on their website.
+One of the cool things about Crucial is they are new user friendly, as in they offer a bunch of how-to guides on their website.
 You can even contact them on social media to ask questions or contact them about a problem.

-Crucial has won an impressive amount of awards including customer service awards, excellence awards, and many editor choice awards.
+Crucial has won an impressive amount of awards, including customer service awards, excellence awards, and many editor-choice awards.
 With so many people backing the brand, it’s obvious they are one the best.